 Readers can post comments and input at www.iadc.org/well-control-institute from 19 May until 6 June.
-The WCI will review all comments and incorporate improvements prior to publishing the new standard and curriculum in July.
+The WCI will review all comments and incorporate improvements prior to publishing the new well control standards and curriculum in July.

 The WCI Executive Board approved a new WCI initiative on 7 May at its inaugural Executive Board meeting.
 The WCI’s new initiative aims at developing a comprehensive map of well control efforts worldwide.

 “Whether it’s by an individual company, partnerships within companies, trade associations or regulators, we are looking to find out what efforts are being considered or are under way to improve well control around the world,” Mr Swindle noted.
 “We want to see where we, as an industry, are duplicating efforts or missing opportunities for improvement.
 We want to map those out so we can see where we are already improving well control and where we can do better.”